vishalsingh2972/NamasteJS-Notes/Notes/9-BlockScope-Shadowing.md

 ### What is a block?
 - Block a.k.a *compound statement* is used to group JS statements together into 1 group.
 We group them within {...}
-- The purpose is to group multiple statments at a place where JS expects only 1 statement.
+- The purpose of block is to group multiple statments at a place where JS expects only 1 statement.

 ```
 //code example 1